lbeder/google-voice-takeout-merger/README.md

   -c, --contacts             Contacts file (in VCF format)              [string]
       --suffix-length, --sl  Shortest suffix to use for the suffix-based matching strategy                          [number]
-      --generate-index       Generate an index of all conversations    [boolean] --generate-xml         Generate an XML of all conversations which is suitable for use with SMS Backup and Restore [boolean]
+      --generate-csv         Generate a CSV index of all conversations [boolean] --generate-xml         Generate an XML of all conversations which is suitable for use with SMS Backup and Restore [boolean]